 - Make referring risk free and well rewarded.

-- Which clients should you ask (clue: not everyone).
+- Which clients should you ask (not everyone 😊).

-- How to set up a referral system that works.
+- How to set up a salon referral system that works.

 - Educating your team to recommend.